2025 MLB Rookie of the Year Showdown: Cade Horton vs Drake Baldwin

 Back in high school, Drake Baldwin and Cade Horton weren’t just baseball players—Drake led Wisconsin in hockey goals as a junior (43 goals, 70 points, and 97.9 SOG% in 24 GP).
 Cade Horton passed for 3,084 yards and rushed for 1,149 yards, with seven interceptions and 26 touchdowns in his senior football season.

-On this night, Horton stole the spotlight, shoving five no-hit innings with six strikeouts and retiring Baldwin twice on sharp lineouts.
+Horton stole the spotlight, shoving five no-hit innings with six strikeouts and retiring Baldwin twice on sharp lineouts.
 Drake went 2 for 8 in the series with two walks and one strikeout.

 The Wrigley crowd gave Baldwin plenty of attention, and fans sported “Rake Baldwin” shirts in the bleachers.
 “Yeah, I like it (Rake Baldwin nickname).
 Some of the shirts and jerseys that I’ve seen have been pretty cool.”

-But he’s careful not to get caught up in the Rookie of the Year hype.
+Drake enjoyed the attention, but was careful not to get caught up in the Rookie of the Year hype.

 “I hear people say rookie of the year, and I don’t want to think too much about it.
 I mean, it’s obviously cool to be considered in those types of conversations.”